Saturday Night (Cold Chisel song)

-"Saturday Night" is a 1984 single from Australian rock band Cold Chisel, the second released from the album Twentieth Century and the first to be issued after the band's official break-up.
+"Saturday Night" is a 1984 single by Australian rock band Cold Chisel, the second released from the album Twentieth Century and the first to be issued after the band's official break-up.
 The vocals are shared between Ian Moss and Jimmy Barnes.
 It just missed out on becoming the band's third Top 10 single, stalling at number 11 on the Australian chart for two weeks, but it remains one of Cold Chisel's highest charting songs.

 At the 1984 Countdown Music Awards, the video was nominated for Best Video.

 Details

 The album track features ambient noise recorded in Sydney's Kings Cross district, including the sound of motorbikes, strip club spruikers and crowds of drunks, recorded by author Don Walker on a portable stereo.
 Also recorded are Walker's favourite busker and a snippet of Dragon's "Rain".
-This version appears on later greatest hits album and is most frequently played on radio.
+Engineer Tony Cohen helped with the street recording.
+He said, "I was abused by several people.
+Don lived in the Cross.
+He loved it and was friendly with a lot of locals.
+I became the target for angry drug dealers."
+The album version appears on later greatest hits albums and is most frequently played on radio.
 The original single version omits the street sounds.
 Although Walker was unhappy with many of the songs from the Twentieth Century album, he later said he was particularly pleased with the production on "Saturday Night", which he was mostly responsible for.

 Don Walker has said of the song, "The band I'd been in for ten years was breaking up.
 I think it's just a 'kissing all that goodbye and moving on into the unknown' song."
 He later said, "The song is actually about walking away from a Saturday night.
 The song was pretty much built before the other guys cottoned on to what I was doing.
 I can remember Mark Opitz suddenly saying, 'I get this, this is really good.'"
 Early drafts of the song were titled, "Show Me A Light".

 Author Michael P. Jensen said, "These guys were supposed to be bogan heroes, but they slip a little French into their songs.
 'L'esclavage D'amour' is 'the slavery of love'.
 The deep longing of the man walking his way around the city on the busiest night of the week is matched by his loneliness."

 "Saturday Night" spent 14 weeks in the national charts, peaking at number 11.
 The art work for the single was done by Chilean artist Eduardo Guelfenbein, who had also done the artwork for the album and a number of videos for the band.

 In 2007, Grinspoon covered "Saturday Night" for the tribute album Standing on the Outside.